jasoncobra3/WebScraper_AI_Agent/README.md

 - 🌐 Crawl websites asynchronously with `Crawl4AI`
 - 📄 Extract and chunk website text data
+- 🧾 Download extracted content as a `.txt` file
 - 🤖 Embed content using `HuggingFaceEmbeddings`
 - 🔍 Perform semantic search using `FAISS`
 - 💬 Answer questions using GROQ LLM (via LangChain)